comp426-2023-spring/a01-HadiaShehwar/README.md

 Here is the list of things that we are looking for in your `server.js` script:

-1. Require http module.
+1. Require/import http module.
-2. Require fs module.
+2. Require/import fs module.
-3. Require minimist module (make sure you install this one via npm).
+3. Require/import minimist module (make sure you install this one via npm).
 4. Use minimist to process one argument `--port=` on the command line after `node server.js`.
-5. Define allowed argument name 'port'.
-6. Define a const `port` using the argument from the command line.
+6. Define a const `port` using the value in the `--port=` argument from the command line.
 7. Make this const default to port 3000 if there is no argument given for `--port`.
 8. Use the fs module to create an arrow function using `fs.readFile`.
 Use the documentation for the Node.js `fs` module.
-The function must read a file located at `./www/index.html` and do some stuff with it.
+The function must read a file located at `./public/index.html` and do some stuff with it.
-9. If there is an error, put it on the console error, and return~~, and exit with error code 1.
-Do not be nice about exiting~~.
+9. If there is an error, put it on the console error with `console.err().
 10. Define a const `server` as an arrow function using http.createServer.
 Use the documentation for the node.js http module.
 The function should have three responses: